My tech and I have a boundaries problem

 - I cut out all email except work emails, and then only checked it once a day.

 - I even stopped checking the weather online and listening to podcasts.

 It was transformative:

 - My writing productivity increased dramatically, driven primarily by a much-increased capacity for focus and Deep Work and a noticeable spike in creative thinking and idea generation.

 - My stress levels saw a noticeable decrease.
 While they weren’t hight to begin with, I felt calmer and more in control of my own life on a day to day basis.

 - I felt more present at home and with my family.
 With no email or sports scores or social media to stay up-to-date with, I was able to be more connected with my wife and daughters.

 - I learned how much I didn’t miss most of my tech use.
 I didn’t miss Instagram a bit, and was even a little relieved that I didn’t have the ‘duty’ of staying current on my feed.
 I missed reading some of my favorite writers and bloggers online, but not that much.
 Most of that time was being converted into writing and producing, which felt much more satisfying than the endless stream of online consumption.

 In short, my life felt better with better boundaries on my tech.

 But slowly those good boundaries eroded and tech crept back in.
-I started becoming more lax with my email checking and online browsing, and as a result, found it harder to ‘just get to work’ when I needed to and maintain focus when I did.
+I started becoming laxer with my email checking and online browsing, and as a result, found it harder to ‘just get to work’ when I needed to and maintain focus when I did.